bode-fun/Reactive/README.md

 Everything is about state 🤯

-- The runtime holts the state and manages effects 🫡
+- The runtime holds the state and manages effects 🫡
 - The Signal is an event emitter 📰
   - It sets and modifies its subscribers 🤔
   - It lets one access the state 📦